 Asphalt is one of the most commonly used building materials in the world.
 It’s used to create the streets you drive on every day.
 Whether you drive a car, ride a bike or hop on a motorcycle, if it wasn’t for asphalt, you’d be stuck driving over dirt roads and other hazards.
 Without asphalt, our lives would be much harder than they are today and we should be thankful for the creation of asphalt and all that it does.

-3 of the Most Common Uses for Asphalt
+3 of the Most Common Uses of Asphalt

 There are several types of asphalt on the market, let’s look at what they are: